binkley/modern-java-practices/README.md

 In the Gradle and Maven samples in this repository, _DependencyCheck_ and _Mutation testing_ are typically the slowest steps in a local build;
-_Integration Tests_ are fast only because this project very few.
+_Integration tests_ are fast only because this project very few.
 [YMMV](http://www.catb.org/jargon/html/Y/Your-mileage-may-vary.html)

 Every project is different; your team and stakeholders need to judge the value